An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 Robert Kent of the Aberdeen’s Ballistic Research Laboratory published a little-known report in 1930.
 I’ve covered this particular report in before, so I won’t go into the gritty details gain.

-The big take away is that everyone still believed that kinetic energy transfer was a primary terminal ballistics wounding mechanism for rifles.
-Kent theorized that a smaller and faster projectile could transfer an equivalent amount of kinetic energy to a target as a larger slower projectile.
+The big take away is that everyone believed that kinetic energy transfer was a primary terminal ballistics wounding mechanism for rifles.
+Kent theorized that a smaller and faster projectile could transfer an equivalent amount of kinetic energy to a target as a larger slower projectile at close distances.

 If this was true, he surmised, then soldiers could carry more ammunition, lighter rifles, and be more effective on the battlefield than using traditional full-sized battle rifles.